AWS CloudFormation Best Practices

 Best Practices for Using Amazon EMR

-Amazon has made working with Hadoop a lot easier.
+Amazon has made working with big data a lot easier.
 You can launch an EMR cluster in minutes for big data processing, machine learning, and real-time stream processing with the Apache Hadoop ecosystem.
-You can use the Management Console or the command line to start several nodes with ease.
+You can use the Management Console, the command line, or infrastructure-as-code tools like CloudFormation and Terraform to start several nodes with ease.

-The EMR pricing has now changed from pay-per-hour to pay-per-second, which results in lower costs and you no longer have to worry about the hourly boundary.
+EMR pricing uses pay-per-second billing, which results in lower costs and you no longer have to worry about the hourly boundary.

 EMR makes a whole bunch of the latest versions of open source software available to you.
-Currently, there are 19 open source projects and new releases are made every 4 to 6 weeks, so the latest versions of the open source projects are available.
+Currently, EMR supports over 20 open source projects including Apache Spark, Hive, HBase, Flink, Presto, Trino, Hudi, Iceberg, and Delta Lake, with new releases made every 4 to 6 weeks.
 This is very useful, especially for rapidly evolving open source projects such as Apache Spark where each release contains critical bug fixes and features.
 However, you are not forced to upgrade; a new release is made available if you choose to use it.
-With EMR, you can spin up a bunch of instances and you could process massive volumes of data residing on S3 at a reasonable cost.
+Each EMR release now gets 24 months of standard support.
+With EMR, you can spin up a bunch of instances and process massive volumes of data residing on S3 at a reasonable cost.

 A variety of cluster management options are supported, including YARN.
 You can run the following: